 The historical returns of our portfolios and the ratings and rankings we or the mutual funds that we advise have received in the past should not be considered indicative of the future results of these portfolios or of any other portfolios that we may develop in the future.
 The investment performance we achieve for our clients varies over time and the variance can be wide.
 The ratings and rankings we or the mutual funds we advise have received are typically revised monthly.
-The historical performance and ratings and rankings included in this report are as of December 31, 2014 and for periods then ended except where otherwise stated.
+The historical performance and ratings and rankings included in this report are as of December 31, 2015 and for periods then ended except where otherwise stated.
 The performance we have achieved and the ratings and rankings received at subsequent dates and for subsequent periods may be higher or lower and the difference could be material.
 Our portfolios' returns have benefited during some periods from investment opportunities and positive economic and market conditions.
-In other periods, such as in 2008 and the third quarter of 2011 and second half of 2014, general economic and market conditions have negatively affected our portfolios' returns.
+In other periods, general economic and market conditions have negatively affected our portfolios' returns.
 These negative conditions may occur again, and in the future we may not be able to identify and invest in profitable investment opportunities within our current or future portfolios.